High quality products

 Following this example, mass flow should actually be expressed in units of weight such as g/h, mg/s, etc.

-Most users, however, think and work in units of volume.
-No problem, provided conditions are agreed upon, under which the mass is converted to volume.
 Following the ‘European’ definition, a temperature of 0°C and a pressure of 1,013 bar are selected as “normal” reference conditions, indicated by the underlying letter “n” in the unit of volume used (mln/min, m3n/h).

 Alternative, a temperature of 20°C and a pressure of 1,013 bar are used to refer to “standard” reference conditions, indicated by the underlying letter “s” in the unit of volume used (mls/min, m3s/h).